Well, the true fact is – depending upon the best user experience, a person certifies one as the best caulk gun.

 This has a smooth rod that allows you a smooth application.
 While it may lack some of the features that advanced users may want, it will perform the standard task of a caulk gun.

-This is recommended for caulk with low viscosity, like the latex caulk.
+This is recommended for caulk with low viscosity, as the latex caulk.
 The trigger and handle of the gun are well padded and as such, they will give you a comfortable grip.
 It also comes with a welded plate at the back, which holds the caulk cartridge in place.

 - Thrust ratio of 10:1